Sustainability and Cricket

 Introduction

-Cricket is the world’s 2nd largest sport and the short form of the game in booming worldwide[MC1] .
-Sustainability issues are impacting on the sport through rising temperatures and air pollution impacting on player’s health, the flooding of grounds and disrupting the operation of clubs.
-A less reported area is significant waste associated with cricket gear and clothing.
+Cricket is the world’s 2nd largest sport and the short form of the game in booming worldwide.
+Sustainability issues are already impacting on the sport through rising temperatures and air pollution impacting on player’s health and the flooding of grounds disrupting the resilience and operation of clubs.
+A less understood and reported area is significant waste associated with cricket gear and clothing.
 There has been very little research or innovation completed related to circularity of cricket gear and clothing with repair, refurbishment and reuse happening only at piecemeal level.

 The webinar is organised by the Cricket Research Network in association with PASIC and The Centre for Sustainable Design® at UCA and includes three presentations covering various aspects of sustainability and cricket including a panel discussion and Q&A